meenaksheedevops/meenaksheedevops/README.md

 <h1 align="center">Hi 👋, I'm Meenakshee</h1>
 <h3 align="center">A passionate DevOps Engineer From India.
 I work in Corporate IT.</h3>

-- 🔭 I’m currently working on **DevOps & DevSecOps Project in 2025 .**
+- 🔭 I’m currently working on **DevOps & DevSecOps Project in 2025 and Exploring .**

 - 👨‍💻 All of my projects are available at [https://github.com/meenaksheedevops](https://github.com/meenaksheedevops)